0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'll swallow whole your sour wine
 ```

 The callback continues as he begins to deconstruct exactly what happened to him.
 He remembers when he began to recognize the cycle of abuse when his abuser would make it a continuous occurrence.
 He begins to realize that he gave up his autonomy to become his abuser’s object rather than a person, leading her to hurting him to the point of being bloody.

-- Realizing that it is around the time the abuser will begin to start making moves on the victim
-- He begins to recognize the cycle of abuse and does not want it to happen
-- The offender doesn’t see the person they’ve assaulted as human, referring to them as “meat.”
-- It’s common for people who rape or murder to see others as lesser beings.
-- The narrator begins to realize that they were being used more as an object rather than a person and how violently they were abuse.
-- Recounting the events
-- Giving into the abuse and letting it flow over
+Powerless and fully given to her, he remembers just getting into the routine of following her orders regardless of how much it hurt him both physically and mentally.

 ```ad-quote
 title: **revisited** 2:1:21
 That sickle cell that says you're mine
 ```

+This line is a reference back to the debate brought up in [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 4 “So Make it Work Tonight”| Part 4 of “wetdream”]]: was the protagonist hereditarily destined to get hurt and give into drug addiction, or was it the choices that he made that led him here?
+Once again, the scales tip back towards nature as he re-affirms that it is his inherited traits that keep bringing him back to the abuser.

 - Going back to wetdream
 - Going back to the debate whether or not some things are nature and are hereditary vs. nurture and happened because of the choices he made